MicrosoftDocs/sdk-api/sdk-api-src/content/wintrust/ns-wintrust-wintrust_data.md

 Pointer to a [WINTRUST_SIGNATURE_SETTINGS](/windows/desktop/api/wintrust/ns-wintrust-wintrust_signature_settings) structure.

-<b>Windows 8 and Windows Server 2012:  </b>Support for this member begins.
+<b>Windows 7 with KB3033929, Windows 8, and Windows Server 2012:  </b>Support for this member begins.